Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Cantilever Bridges.md

 **Building a series of cantilever bridges** - Can you build bridges across wider and wider rivers?

-Last initially checked on 2024-12-17 by Anna Ritschl Ebell (ar2182@cam.ac.uk) and double-checked on 20xx-xx-xx by xx xx (xx@cam.ac.uk).
+Last initially checked on 2024-12-17 by Anna Ritschl Ebell (ar2182@cam.ac.uk) and double-checked on 2024-12-18 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->